control-owl/control-owl.github.io/_posts/2025-04-07-hello-world.md

 - JavaScript - web stuff, next
 - Java - too slow for my autistic brain, next
 - C# - oh makrosoft, next
-- C++ - if C was not enough, then this two extra pluses will be, next next
+- C++ - if C was not enough, then this two extra crosses will be, next next
-- TypeScript - the name says script, next
+- TypeScript - the name says: script. next
 - Go - where? to next candidate? next? next
 - Ruby - wtf is this?

 ## Ruby or not to be

 Ruby was my first choice, and I started to write my app in Ruby.
 I began learning this new language, and it went well.
 Before Ruby, I was, and still am, using Bash daily for scripting.
 Ruby was simple.
 Clean.
 The more I learned, the more I looked back to see if this was it, since I’ll dedicate a decade of my life to master my next language.
-Memory safety took me away, and I tried Rust.
-I hate it, really hate it; the more I use it, the more I hate it, yet more I hate it, more I love it, and this will be my last language.
+All what I was hearing was memory safety, and this took me away, and I tried fucking **Rust**.
+I hate it, really hate it; the more I use it, the more I hate it, yet more I hate it, more I love it.
+This will be my next language.
 Why?
-Why did it go so easy in the start, and the more abstract things I wanted to do, the more I had to hurt my brain to understand Rust’s ecosystem?
-Maybe it’s easy, but when you introduce another framework like GTK4 and its single-threaded nature, you get stuck if you don’t understand what Rust has to offer.
+Because it went so easy in the start.
+No stupid intend like in Python, I can write my one-liner like in Bash, it looks like Visual Basic, it is fast and memory safe.
+It has compile and and runs with executing one command what for many other programming languages is just a dream.
+More abstract things I wanted to do, the more I had to hurt my brain to understand Rust’s ecosystem?
+Maybe it’s easy, but when you introduce another framework like **GTK4** and its single-threaded nature, you get stuck if you don’t understand what Rust has to offer.
 This guy here, [Let's Get Rusty][rusty], he knows; this guy really knows.
-I want to be him, slightly better when possible, probably, definitely, just wait.
+I want to be him, slightly better when possible, probably, definitely, oh yeah.
+We do it rusty way.

 ## RUST+GTK=QR2M

-In my Amazon AWS interview, they asked me what FTP is.
-I said: File Transfer Protocol.
+In my Amazon AWS interview, they asked me what FTP stands for.
+I said: **File Transfer Protocol**.
 He said no!
-Like a German, I said: [hää][heeeeee].
+Like a good German citizen, I responded with a long [hääää][heeeeee].
 He said: It’s foil twisted pair.
 It can be Fuel Tank Pressure if you want, motherfucker; in the end, I didn’t show up for my first working day.
-To get a job there, you have to talk to a few philologists, and if lava lamps and Bezos’ hair perfectly align with Saturn’s anus, then you can work 10 hours a day for them.
+To get a job there, you have to talk to a few philologists, and if lava lamps and Bezos’ hair perfectly align with Saturn’s anus, then you can work 10 hours a day for them in a car driving from one data center to another to replace a RAM.
 I had no name for my app.
-You have to create a folder and then your files, and I’m stuck on a name.
+To start a project you have to create a folder and then your files, and I was stuck on a folder's name.
 What should I do?
 Which name?
 My daughter’s?
 Wife’s nickname?
 It should be Pannonia, but I have a project with that name, so I did like smart people and companies do, I created my own acronym by pressing buttons with closed eyes.
 I pressed a few buttons on the keyboard and decided to resolve my name afterward.
 Q. R. 2.
 M. Fuuuck!!

 ---